What is Intern Housing?

 What if my internship is paying for my parking permit?

-What do I need to know about parking on campus?
+What should I know about parking on campus?

-• The University assumes no liability or responsibility for damage or theft to any Vehicle or Mobility Device parked in or on University properties subject to the jurisdiction or control of the Board of Trustees.
+- The University assumes no liability or responsibility for damage or theft to any Vehicle or Mobility Device parked in or on University properties subject to the jurisdiction or control of the Board of Trustees.
+Parking Ordinance; Article 1: Section 1-7: Liability; Application and Responsibility

 What is the Light Rail?

-The Light Rail on the LYNX Blue Line Extension directly connects UNC Charlotte to Center City (Uptown Charlotte).
-The light rail takes community members from the UNC Charlotte Main Station to Center City in about 30 minutes with departures and arrivals about every 10 minutes.
+The Light Rail on the LYNX Blue Line Extension provides a direct connection between UNC Charlotte and Center City (Uptown Charlotte).
+The ride from the UNC Charlotte Main Station to Center City takes about 30 minutes, with trains arriving approximately every 10 minutes.

 The light rail operates along 18.6 miles, from the UNC Charlotte Main Station to I-485 at South Blvd.
 With 26 stations, including 11 park-and-ride locations, the LYNX Blue Line provides a congestion-free commute with a consistent travel time.